Mahmud Shah of Jaunpur: Campaigns against Ujjainias of Bhojpur

-March against Orissa
+Orissa campaign

 According to Nizam-ud Din, after his Chunar campaign Mahmud Sharqi marched with his army against Orissa.
 He advanced into the country of Orissa and after much plunder returned with an enormous booty.
 Firishta has also recorded something similar.

-Campaign against the Delhi Sultanate
+War with Delhi Sultanate

 Owing to the weakness of the Sultan of Delhi, Muhammad Shah, both Ibrahim Shah of Jaunpur and Mahmud Khalji of Malwa invaded and occupied a large amount of Delhi Sultanate's territory.
 In 1451, Bahlul Khan Lodi assumed the throne of Delhi and established the Lodi dynasty.

-Battle at Delhi

 In 1452, when Bahlul Khan Lodi was on a campaign in the Punjab, Mahmud Shah, along with Darya Khan Lodi laid siege to Delhi.
 Bahlul returned before the besiegers could make any significant impression upon the city's defenses.
 Bahlul captured a large number of Mahmud's transport animals, which were out at pasture.
 Soon, he was attacked by a large faction of the Jaunpur army, consisting of 30,000 horse and 30 elephants, which was commanded by Fath Khan.
 After Qutb Khan Lodi wounded Fath Khan's elephant with an arrow, the Jaunpur army fell into disarray, and Darya Khan Lodi withdrew his support.
 This resulted in a complete defeated and Mahmud retreated to Jaunpur.
 Mahmud suffered the losses of seven war elephants, and his general Fath Khan, who was beheaded.